kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

    # Installs Istio by default.
 Comment out Istio components in the config file to skip Istio installation.
 See https://github.com/kubeflow/kubeflow/pull/3663
    export CONFIG="{{% config-uri-k8s-istio %}}"

-   kfctl init ${KFAPP} --config=${CONFIG} -V cd ${KFAPP}
+  * Create configurations and deploy Kubeflow. mkdir ${KFAPP}
-   kfctl generate all -V
+  cd ${KFAPP}
-   kfctl apply all -V
+  kfctl apply -V -f ${CONFIG}
    ```

    * **${KFAPP}** - the _name_ of a directory where you want Kubeflow
   configurations to be stored.
-This directory is created when you run
-  `kfctl init`.
   If you want a custom deployment name, specify that name here.
   The value of this variable becomes the name of your deployment.
   The value of this variable cannot be greater than 25 characters.
 It must
   contain just the directory name, not the full path to the directory.